Tongling: Rail

-The famous poet of Tang Dynasty, Li Bai (c.700–762, also known as Li Po) praised the beauty and richness of Tongling.
-The Tongling Sports Centre Stadium is located in the city.
-The football stadium has a capacity of 30,000 and it opened in 2018.

-Local specialties

-Tongling ginger

-Tongling ginger is one of the "eight treasures" of Tongling.
-It is a perennial herb and an annual cultivated crop.
-Tongling ginger is scientifically identified by the Anhui Academy of Agricultural Sciences Horticulture and belongs to the type of white ginger.
-The fresh ginger skin is white and slightly yellow, the ginger is bergamot-shaped, and the petals are thick and thick.

-Tongling dried tofu

-Tongling dried tofu which began production in the Ming Dynasty and has a history of more than 400 years.
-Because Datong Town is the only way to the Buddhist shrine Jiuhua Mountain, pilgrims worshipping Buddhas from all over the country and Korea, India and other countries must purchase Tongling dried tofu for vegetarian food.

-International relations
+Twin towns

 The contract of town-twinning with the city of Marbach am Neckar in Baden-Württemberg, Germany was established in 1990 and was among the first Sino-German town-twinnings, or sister city relationships.
 One lady citizen of Marbach am Neckar has been awarded honorary citizenship of Tongling City in 2005, recognizing her relentless effort to keep up the town-twinning.
 Marbach is the birthplace of the famous German poet Friedrich Schiller (1759–1805), as a symbol of friendship a statue was erected in local Tianjinhu-Lake-Park.

 Tongling has been twinned with the Borough of Halton in England since 1997.
 A Chinese friendship garden was created in the grounds of Runcorn Town Hall in 2006, including a bronze statue gifted by the twin city of Tongling.